SWOSSAA CONSTITUTION

 4.1.4.1 The

-Board of Directors under 4.2.1 (d) shall be appointed for a term of three (3)
+Board of Directors under 4.1.1 (4) shall be appointed for a term of three (3)

 years by the Member Association that they represent.
 The terms of the Directors will be staggered